root-project/jsroot/docs/JSROOT.md

    - axis  - draw axis coordinates
    - z   - set z axis direction up (normally y axis is up and x looks in user direction)
    - clipx/clipy/clipz - enable correspondent clipping panel
-   - clip or clipxyz - enable all three clipping pannels
+   - clip or clipxyz - enable all three clipping panels
-   - ssao - enable Smooth Lighting Shader (or Screen Space Ambient Occulsion)
+   - ssao - enable Smooth Lighting Shader (or Screen Space Ambient Occlusion)
    - wire - instead of filled surfaces only wireframe will be drawn
    - more  - show 2 times more volumes as usual (normally ~2000 volumes or ~100000 elementary faces are shown)
    - more3 - show 3 times more volumes as usual